danchernov-js/danchernov-js/README.md

 - 👋 Hello everybody!
-My name is Daniil and i'm novice frontend-developer.
+My name is Daniel and i'm a beginner frontend-developer.
 - 👀 I’m very interested in a new job in IT!
-- 🌱 I have already studied html, css (scss/sass, flex/frid), javascript (+ vue.js)
+- 🌱 I have already learned html, css (scss/sass, flex/frid), javascript (+ vue.js), npm, webpack.
 - 📫 You can text me on telegram or instagram @danchernov